pinosante/KoikatuSaveDataEdit/README.md

 ## build

 This project is built with [PyInstaller](http://www.pyinstaller.org/) on Winodws.
-You have to install dependency packages(See requirements.txt) before building.
+You have to install dependency packages(See requirements.txt) before build.

 ## thanks